By Sneha Jaiswal (Twitter | Instagram)

 There isn’t much going on in the series, but Oriyama Nao makes for an awkward lead as Amagi, he looks like a high-school kid and has some distinct traits that set him apart from the rest of the cast.
-For example, we walks like a bend rubber doll, as if he has no bones in the body.
-The leads don’t have a lot of chemistry, but there are some fluffy romantic moments, some which are endearingly funny.
+For example, we walks like a bendy rubber doll, as if he has no bones in the body.
+The leads don’t have much chemistry, but there are some fluffy romantic moments, few of which are endearingly funny.
 The supporting actors Suzuki Kosuke, Komiya Rio have far more livelier characters as the leads close friends Katori and Tanaka.

 ‘Takara-kun to Amagi-kun’ is a simple, silly, ‘opposites attract’ kind of teen romance.
 So if you aren’t looking for a complex story, it’s a pretty cute-ish watch for the weekend.

 Subscribe to our podcast on YouTube by the same name – AbstractAF

 Listen To: 10 Graphic Novel Reviews Under 10 Minutes